 Regarding climate change specifically, no one objected to the fact that its impacts could be potentially “cataclysmic,” however, debate swirled around the likelihood of such dramatic events, when they may occur, and what threshold of CO2 emissions would trigger them.

 Despite the challenges that uncertainty posed, the need for action was a continuous thread throughout the meeting.
-As David Rose, participating professor from M.I.T., stated, there were “big implications” if a transition to low carbon energy sources was delayed.
+As M.I.T. professor David Rose stated, there were “big implications” if a transition to low carbon energy sources was delayed.
 Echoing this need for action, National Academy of Sciences’ John Perry suggested policy to make it “more difficult to pursue things that increase carbon dioxide emissions.”
 Demonstrative of the friction between the participants, Henry Shaw from Exxon’s Research and Engineering Company took a counter approach, cautioning that “we are not going to stop burning fossil fuels and start looking toward solar or nuclear fusion and so on.”

 As the only corporate representation from the fossil fuel industry present at the workshop, Shaw advocated instead for a “transition period” where “synthetic fuels makes sense.”
 The moderator, Thomas Jorling from the EPA, questioned if investments in such transition fuels would impede progress to a truly sustainable energy system.
 When challenged with the question of when investment creates “too much energy around a transition fuel that will have to be left behind,” Rose commented that they should “leave that for a debate with Exxon people.”